duke-shiny-ed/website/content/project/regression-outliers/index.md

 ### 2. Measure Outliers
 Click on each of the three measures to see easy-to-understand definitions and formulas.
 Then, look at the corresponding graphs to identify which observations are outliers.

-Check your work by clicking on 'Show true outliers' at the bottom of the page.
+Check your work by looking for labels on the graphs.

 ### 3. Solutions for Outliers
 Now you know how to find outliers, but what should you do with them?
 Click on the checkboxes to find the correct answers.
 Remember — there is more than one correct solution, and some are better than others!